NSO-developer/nso-gitbook/administration/advanced-topics/cdb-persistence.md

 The allowed amount is defined either by the absolute value `offload/threshold/megabytes` or by `offload/threshold/system-memory-percentage`, where the value is calculated dynamically based on the available system RAM.
 We recommend using the latter unless testing has shown specific requirements.

 The actual value should be adjusted according to the use case and system requirements; there is no single optimal setting for all cases.
 We recommend you start with defaults and then adjust according to observations.
-You can enable the new `/ncs-config/cdb/persistence/db-statistics` property to aid you in this task; the counters and gauges are available under `/ncs:metric/sysadmin/*/cdb`.
+You can enable the new `/ncs-config/cdb/persistence/db-statistics` property to aid you in this task (producing `LOG` files inside the CDB directory), as well as the counters and gauges that are available under `/ncs:metric/sysadmin/*/cdb`.

 ## Compaction